pra4pra/hello-rest/README.md

     - Access privilege with and without.
     - Data validation basic tests since there is not much business logic.
   - Basic authentication used as this is sample application.
+  - Used Postgres Database (not H2 Database including test profile)

   - Implemented Created/Post, Update/Put, Read/Get Department.